3mcd/javelin/docs-src/content/ecs/performance.md

 ## Iteration

-Javelin ECS can currently process ~500k entities per 16ms tick.

-An entity's components are partitioned into tables called **archetypes**.
-An archetype contains the components of entities that share the same composition.
+Javelin stores components in tables called **archetypes**.
+An archetype contains components of entities that share the exact same composition.
 This array of archetypes acts as an index that allow us to skip entire swathes of entities that don't match a query's selector.
 For example, when querying for entities with components `(A, B)`, we can skip iteration of entities within all archetypes that aren't superset of `(A, B)`.

+Performance is highly dependent on your game's archetype makeup and logic.
+However, in a simple benchmark that iterates and performs basic arithmetic on four component types across six archetypes, Javelin can achieve (at 60Hz):

+- ~600k iterations per tick on a 2GHz Intel i5 processor (2020 Macbook Pro 13-inch)
+- ~1m iterations per tick on a 3.79 GHz AMD processor (Ryzen 3900XT)

 You can see how archtypes and component storage are implemented in [archetype.ts](https://github.com/3mcd/javelin/blob/master/packages/ecs/src/archetype.ts) and [storage.ts](https://github.com/3mcd/javelin/blob/master/packages/ecs/src/storage.ts), respectively.